oazabir/Droptiles/README.md

 * **Enterprise Dashboard** aggregating data from various systems and offering a launch pad for intranet/internet applications.
 * Web 2.0 Portal offering portlets in the form of tiles.
 Aggregating data from various services and as a launch pad for different services.
 * Touch enabled Kiosk front-end.
+* Content aggregator for News and Research purpose.

 ### Who am I?
 I am the Chief Architect of SaaS Platform, BT (aka British Telecom).
 Microsoft MVP on ASP.NET/IIS.
 Ex Co-Founder and CTO of the first Web 2.0 Social Start Page - Pageflakes, owner of popular open source projects - [Dropthings](http://dropthings.omaralzabir.com), [Codeuml.com](http://codeuml.com).